Thomas J. Connolly

-Thomas J. "Tom" Connolly (born September 25, 1957) is an American attorney and Maine Democratic Party activist.
+Thomas Joseph Connolly (born September 25, 1957) is an American attorney and Maine Democratic Party activist.
 Connolly, a Scarborough resident and attorney based in Portland's Old Port, ran for Governor of Maine in 1998 against incumbent unenrolled Angus King, receiving 12%.
 During the 2000 presidential election, Connolly leaked news of George W. Bush's 1976 arrest in Kennebunkport, Maine for drunken driving.
 In October 2006, Connolly was arrested and charged with a misdemeanor for "standing on the side of the highway dressed in a rubber Osama bin Laden mask, waving a plastic gun and a sign protesting a Taxpayer Bill of Rights."

 He graduated with a Bachelor of Arts in History from Bates College in 1979 and a Juris Doctor from the University of Maine School of Law in 1982.
 He and his wife Elaine have three children.
 He practices law in Portland, Maine.